-The Victorian Aboriginal Heritage Council (Council) has declined the application of the Boonwurrung Land and Sea Council (Aboriginal Corporation) (BLSC), formerly known as Yaluk-Ut Weelam Elders Council (Aboriginal Corporation) (YWEC), to be a Registered Aboriginal Party (RAP) under the Aboriginal Heritage Act 2006 (Act).
+The Victorian Aboriginal Heritage Council (Council) has declined the application of the Boonwurrung Land and Sea Council (Aboriginal Corporation) (BLSC) be a Registered Aboriginal Party (RAP) under the Aboriginal Heritage Act 2006 (Act).

 2. Decision Area

 The area that BLSC sought to be a RAP over (Decision Area) is shown in the attached map (Attachment 1).
 This area extends from the mouth of the Werribee River to and including Wilsons Promontory National Park.
 It includes north western, western, eastern and south eastern Metropolitan Melbourne, Port Phillip Bay, Western Port Bay, and Cape Liptrap, and includes the area in respect of which Council appointed the Bunurong Land Council Aboriginal Corporation (BLCAC) as RAP in July 2017.